matiasdiezcanseco/gnopardy-app/docs/FOLDER_STRUCTURE.md

 # Folder Structure 📁

-This document explains the project organization and architecture of the Geopardy application.
+This document explains the project organization and architecture of the Jeopardy application.

 ## Project Root